Choosing the Right Visa: Key Differences Between the Golden Visa, D2 and D7 Visas

 ---|---|

-Apply for Portuguese citizenship after 5 years without living full-time in Portugal. | Citizenship also possible after 5 years, but requires living in Portugal. |
+Apply for Portuguese citizenship after 5 years without living full-time. | Citizenship also possible after 5 years, but requires living in Portugal. |

 Minimal stay: only 7 days per year. | Requires living in Portugal for most of the year. |